The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 Fraudsters may leverage major cyberattacks to carry out scams of their own.
 If a major bank or public institution suffers a data breach, scammers may perform tech support scams pretending that they’re contacting you on behalf of that organization in order to scare you into downloading AnyDesk or giving up more personal data.

 • Know when your data is compromised.
-Don’t be taken by surprise when a major institution suffers a data breach.
 Pay attention when hackers attack large institutions, and prepare for scammers to attempt to trick you afterwards with remote access scams.
+Dark Web monitoring services can warn you in advance if your personal data was actually leaked.

 • Consider subscribing to an identity theft protection service.
 Aura’s award-winning identity theft protection solution warns users when their data is included in a data breach.
 This helps you tell the difference between a real data breach and fraudulent scare tactics.